esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 `csn_lead` is 5, the _CS_ line will go active 6 _half SCK_ cycles before executing the
 command segment.

-- `freq` is the maximum frequency of the external SPI device.
+- `freq` is the maximum desired frequency for the communication.
+The true frequency will be an integer division of half the MCU core frequency.
+The integer divisor will be computed by the SDK based on the maximum desired frequency provided, and will take a value between 1 and 65536 (16 bits).
+This implies that the true frequency will never be larger than half the MCU core frequency.
+The SDK will also return an invalid `spi_t` if the desired maximum frequency provided is lower than half the MCU core frequency divided by 65536.

 ### Initialization